For What Values Of Θ Is Tanθ Undefined

 Visualizing the Undefined Values: The Graph of tan θ

 The graph of y = tan θ further illustrates the undefined points.
-The graph displays vertical asymptotes at the angles where tan θ is undefined.
+This leads to the graph displays vertical asymptotes at the angles where tan θ is undefined.
 These asymptotes occur precisely at the angles given by the formula θ = π/2 + nπ.
-The graph shows a repeating pattern of branches, each approaching the asymptotes but never touching them.
+That's why the graph shows a repeating pattern of branches, each approaching the asymptotes but never touching them.
 This visual representation reinforces the concept of undefined values and demonstrates the periodic nature of the tangent function.

 Understanding the Behavior Near Asymptotes